What is a Giclee Print?

 … and why do I use them?

 The term “giclee” is derived from the French for “spray”.
 Pronounced “zhee-clay”, the term refers to how an inkjet printer works and how these prints are made.
 These inkjet printers use devices that can spray microscopic dots of pigment-based ink and can match colours with precision.
-A professional fine art printing company will use large format, specialised high resolution printers that produce images that stand way ahead of other standard printers.
+The images that are produced stand way ahead of other standard printers.

 Giclee fine art prints are usually made using high-quality, archival-grade inks and papers to produce images that will last for up to 200 years before they start to fade.
 One of the reasons that these prints are more expensive is due to the cost of these materials, as well as the specialised equipment that is being used.